Email outreach is a big part of SEO and networking online.

-I still thought the strategy had some legs for growing an audience, so that’s what I wanted to test by re-trying this out in 2018.
+I still thought the strategy had some legs for growing an audience, so that’s what I wanted to test by re-trying this out.

 After all, ClichéWebsite is brand new.
 It would be nice to get audience boost early on.

 If someone commented on a post, it’s usually because they usually liked it or found it useful.